 Choose an appropriate gothic moniker by which you wish to be addressed.
-Feel free to throw a couple of appropriately dark and wicked words together to form something mysterious with which to impress your nonpoetic friends.
-Adding a color to a predatory bird is still reasonably popular, as is naming yourself after one or two of the notable entities in Hell.
+Feel free to juxtapose a pair of appropriately dark and wicked words to form something mysterious with which to impress your nonpoetic friends.
+Adding a color to a predatory bird is still reasonably popular, as is naming yourself after a notable entity in your favorite mythological underworld.

 If you don't know Poe...